yangga/react-native-image-utils/README.md

     }
 })

+// then, do something more...
+commands.push({
+    cmd: ...,
+    param: {
+        ...
+    }
+})

+...

+// Let's execute commands
 // One execute to multiful commands.
 It creates image file just 1 time. proxies(null, uri, commands)
 .then(res => {
-    // 'response.uri' is new path of created image
+    // 'response.uri' is new URI of created image
 })
 .catch(err => {
     console.error(err)